Samsung Galaxy Note 10 full review

 As noted earlier, there’s no headphone jack on either of the Note 10 models and that might come as a fair shock with a level of annoyance.
 We’d rather there was one, of course, but Samsung said it’s due to making the design slimmer as well as leaving more room for the battery - it also cited the fact this is now normal for premium smartphones.

-INstead of a dongle in the box, Samsung has decided to ship the Note 10 with USB-C headphone by AKG.
+Instead of a dongle in the box, Samsung has decided to ship the Note 10 with USB-C headphone by AKG - which are better than the average cans you get.
 If you want to use some existing cans with a 3.5mm jack then you’ll need to buy a dongle.
 We haven’t tried the supplied headphones yet but Samsung does typically ship good quality earphones.

-You’re probably wondering if the Note 10 supports 5G and the simple answer for this model is no. However, there will be a 5G variant of the Note 10+ if you’re keen on getting on the new network now, or simply future-proofing.
+You’re probably wondering if the Note 10 supports 5G and the simple answer for this model is no. However, there is a 5G variant of the Note 10+ if you’re keen on getting on the new network now, or simply future-proofing.

 The phone is Wi-Fi 6 enabled though - following in the footsteps of the S10 - so uses the up and coming 11.ax standard and also has things like Bluetooth 5.0, NFC and GPS.